Hamdi-Mohamed-BE/game101/readme.md

 ## Features ##

 1. Server is served at http://localhost:80
-2. Swagger docs are served at http://localhost/docs/all and http://localhost/docs/{app name}
+2. Swagger docs are served at http://localhost/docs
 3. Admin panel is served at http://localhost/admin
-4. Includes Celery for scheduled and background tasks.
-See app/core/tasks.py and app/settings.py for examples

 # Show Case
 ## Docs page ##